Flight simulator: Visual system

 Outside view from the aircraft is an important cue for flying the aircraft, and is the primary means of navigation for visual flight rules operation.
 One of the primary characteristics of a visual system is the field of view.
 Depending on the simulator type it may be sufficient to provide only a view forward using a flat display.
 However, some types of craft, e.g. fighter aircraft, require a very large field of view, preferably almost full sphere, due to the manoeuvres that are performed during air combat.
 Similarly, since helicopters can perform hover flight in any direction, some classes of helicopter flight simulators require even 180 degrees of horizontal field of view.

 There are many parameters in visual system design.
 For a narrow field of view, a single display may be sufficient, however typically multiple projectors are required.
 This arrangement needs additional calibration, both in terms of distortion from not projecting on a flat surface, as well as brightness in regions with overlapping projections.
 There are also different shapes of screens used, including cylindrical, spherical or ellipsoidal.
 The image can be projected on the viewing side of the projection screen, or alternatively "back-projection" onto a translucent screen.
-Because the screen is much closer than objects outside aircraft, for simulators with multiple pilots, there are special collimated displays that eliminate the parallax effect between the pilots' point of view.
+Because the screen is much closer than objects outside aircraft, the most advanced flight simulators employ cross-cockpit collimated displays that eliminate the parallax effect between the pilots' point of view, and provide a more realistic view of distant objects.